thinkinglabs/thinkinglabs.github.io/_posts/2022-09-17-the-practices-that-make-continuous-integration-team-working.md

 Therefore, agree as a team to never break the build.

-To attain this, it requires everyone in the team to fetch the latest changes first from the remote mainline and *Run a Local Build* before [committing](#commit) into [Mainline](#mainline).
-When the *Local Build* was successful, push to the remote mainline and wait till the [*Commit Build*](#commit-build) passes to green before starting new work.
+To attain this, it requires everyone in the team to fetch the latest changes first from the remote [*Mainline*](#mainline) and *Run a Local Build* before [committing](#commit) into *Mainline*.
+When the *Local Build* was successful, push to the remote *Mainline* and wait till the [*Commit Build*](#commit-build) passes to green before starting new work.
 In all honesty, that is not yet a guarantee for the *Commit Build* not to break.
 As [Seb Rose](https://twitter.com/sebrose) rightfully observed, it is still possible to have a broken *Commit Build* when two engineers *Run a Local Build* simultaneously.
 That is why waiting until the *Commit Build* passes is so essential.

 ## Practice 3: Do not Push to a Broken Build